Health Insurance Guide for T1D

 - Part C is offered by private insurance companies and cover the same benefits as Part A and B, plus many offer drug coverage, similar to Part D

 - Part D, which covers prescription drugs that you typically obtain at a pharmacy and may also cover disposable insulin “patch pumps.”
-New in 2021 (enroll in Fall 2020) is the Medicare Part D Senior Savings Program, which caps the monthly cost of insulin taken via pens or syringes at $35 on select plans (be sure to select “insulin savings” in the Medicare coverage search tool to find eligible plans).
+Look out for plans that are a part of the Medicare Part D Senior Savings Program, which caps the monthly cost of insulin taken via pens or syringes at $35 on select plans.

 Parts B and D are most relevant to those with T1D and day-to-day management.
 Understanding your options for Medicare is important, and the two basic options are to 1) enroll in Original Medicare Parts A and B, or 2) enroll in a Medicare Advantage (MA) plan.
 The authoritative place for evaluating available options for Medicare coverage is the Medicare Plan Finder.